BigBossRabbit/SovereignKey/README.md

 Project demo URL helps the viewer to see live projects easily.
 We can also use this to show live previews to prospective interviewers quickly during interviews.

-We have brought together Quick Start Guides for all the Tools mentioned above to make it easier to get started & make the most out of your journey with your #SovereignKey.
+We have brought together Quick Start Guides for all the Tools mentioned above to make it easier to get started & make the most out of your journey with your #SK.

 </details>